MatthewCharlton/minder/README.md

 # Audit CI

 ### A JavaScript module to fail builds if an NPM or Yarn audit fails

-*audit-ci* is a wrapper for npm audit and yarn audit.<br>
+_auditor-ci_ is a wrapper for npm audit and yarn audit.<br>
-You can configure *audit-ci* to call either npm or yarn audit and set it to fail CI builds if the audit finds packages with security issues matching your specified severity level. <br>
+You can configure _auditor-ci_ to call either npm or yarn audit and set it to fail CI builds if the audit finds packages with security issues matching your specified severity level. <br>
 You can also output the results to an HTML report.

-**Usage**: audit-ci
+**Usage**: auditor-ci

-You can create a config file called "audit-ci.config.json" to commit with your project. <br>
+You can create a config file called "auditor-ci.config.json" to commit with your project. <br>
 Example: <br>

 ```javascript
 {
   "severity": "critical",